pro10zac/Click-The-Cookie-1.1.2/README.md

 ## Technical Info

 - Runs at 30 FPS.
-- Works on 32-bit systems.
+- Works on 32-bit and 64 bit systems.
 - SmartScreen Warning: Click **More info** and **Run anyway**.
 It’s safe, but you can scan it if you want.
 - Square resolution, even in fullscreen.